Simon Yates (mountaineer): Career

 Yates commented that after he moved away from Sheffield he had 'hardly seen Joe (Simpson) for nine years' until they went to Peru to film some scenes for the Touching the Void documentary.
-He later said that Simpson had become "a person he could not relate to" and that "climbing partners are like work colleagues.
-Some work colleagues go on to become friends, some become acquaintances and some people you work with - well, you rather wish you didn't."

 Immediately after return from the Siula Grande climb, Yates went to the European Alps and climbed the North Face of the Eiger partnered by John Silvester.
 Subsequently he has participated in many expeditions including those that made the first ascents of Laila Peak and Nemeka in Pakistan and several expeditions to the Cordillera Darwin in Chile.
 In 2007 Yates acted a guide to two Icelandic climbers in a successful attempt to climb Ama Dablam (6,812 metres/22,349 ft) in the Khumbu region of Nepal to the south of the Mount Everest massif and a film of the expedition was made: Ama Dablam: Beyond the Void.
 In July 2009, Yates successfully led a group of four clients to the summit of Lenin Peak (7134 m).
 In September 2010, Yates planned to return to the Cordillera Huayhuash 25 years after his climb with Simpson, to lead a group of trekkers to the base camp of Siula Grande and to the viewpoint over Cerro Bella Vista, from where the path along which Simpson crawled to safety can be seen.

-Yates' first published writings were his contribution to Joe Simpson's book Touching the Void; approximately 15% of that book is written by Yates.
-Subsequently he has authored three autobiographical books about mountaineering.
+Yates has authored three autobiographical books about mountaineering.
 The first, Against the Wall, is about an expedition to climb a new route on the Central Torres del Paine in Chilean Patagonia and was short-listed for the Boardman Tasker Prize for Mountain Literature.
 The book details how that particular climb led to Yates re-evaluating the priorities in his life as a climber.
 The Flame of Adventure describes a series of climbing expeditions around the world.
 His most recent book, The Wild Within, describes expeditions to the Cordillera Darwin in Tierra del Fuego, the Wrangell St-Elias ranges on the Alaska-Yukon border, and eastern Greenland.

 Personal life

 Yates was born in Croft, Leicestershire, England and educated at Lutterworth Grammar School.
 In the 1980s he moved to Sheffield to complete a degree in biochemistry at the University of Sheffield.
 After graduation Yates concentrated on mountaineering and did rope access work to support himself financially.

-Yates currently lives in Cumbria (north west England) with his wife Jane Yates and their two children Lewis and Maisy Yates.
-Yates' wife & children have accompanied him on some of his later expeditions.
+Yates lives in Cumbria with his wife and their two children.
+His wife and children have accompanied him on some of his later expeditions.